I knew next to nothing about Yogyakarta before this trip.

 5. Bring the Right Power Adapter

-I’m not an expert on Yogyakarta but I do hope that you find this post useful.
-I’m only sharing some of the things that I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+I’m hardly an expert on Yogyakarta but I do hope that this travel guide helps you plan your trip.
+I’m only sharing some of the things I learned from our time there.
+If you have any suggestions, then please feel free to leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 Thanks for stopping by and have a great time exploring the temples in Yogyakarta!

 These are some of the things we brought with us to Indonesia.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+If you’d like to see more of our travel gear, then check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)

 Get Your Guide was kind enough to give us vouchers worth €40 for this trip to Indonesia.
 We used part of it to pay for our private car charter to Borobudur and Prambanan.
 As always, all thoughts, words, and opinions expressed in this post are mine and mine alone.